arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

 That`s a typical outcome in the Functional Programming world: pages and pages of deep contemplation and deconstruction of a topic, only to end up with a single-line code implementation.

 # You made it!
 That was an IO monad.
-There are of course a bunch of details we passed over &mdash; the monad laws, the `return` operation, the relation between monads, functors and applicatives, and the like &mdash; but I hope you found that less intimidating than you expected.
+There are of course a bunch of details we passed over &mdash; the monad laws, the `return` operation, the relation between monads, functors and applicatives, and the like &mdash; but I hope you found the topic less intimidating than you expected.

 Good job!
 Ready for the next round?
+The next topics are:

+* What about the different kinds of unpurity?
+* Besides monads, what are Functors?

+Observing other Monads will unlock a multitude of possibilities for expressiveness, and will hopefully introduce you to a new programming style.
+You are warned, though: I'll only take you to the rabbit hole's entrance, it's very, very deep &mdash; but filled with rewards.
+Learning Functors, on the other hand, will be relaxing and reassuring.
+They are very easy, have a wide range of applications and, best of all, you probably already know most of the topic intuitivelly.
+Finally, Functors will allow you to visually grasp some concepts that might currently appear a bit vague.

-But first, go and have an icecream: you deserved it!
+But before proceeding, go and have an icecream: you deserved it!

 # References
 * [language-ext][language-ext]